nteract/content-guide/writing-email-newsletters.md

 Once you've selected an audience, adjust the language to fit their needs.
 For example, users who developed custom integrations are more likely to understand and appreciate direct, technical terms.

 ### Test your campaigns
 Use the preview mode to begin, and run an Inbox Inspection to see your newsletter in different email clients.
-Read your campaign out loud to yourself, then send a test to a coworker for a second look.
+Read your campaign out loud to yourself, then send a test to a another community member for a second look.